Iraqi Family Identifies Their Son As ISIS Teen At Center Of Navy War Crimes Trial

 Throughout the high-profile trial and intervention by Trump, the Iraqi captive seemed almost an afterthought.
 His name was not on the charge sheet in which he was identified only as a "wounded male person."
 Andrew Dyer, a journalist who covered the trial for The San Diego Union-Tribune, says, "They never said his name in court."

 NPR has asked the Navy for the name and other details of the teenager's identity.
-Despite a freedom of information request filed last November, the Navy has kept the court records sealed.
+Despite a Freedom of Information Act request filed in November 2019, the Navy has kept the court records sealed.

 Now, NPR has been able to identify the dead fighter based on information from Iraqi officials and confirmation from his family.
 Iraqi security officials named him as Khaled Jamal Abdullah.